hazelcast/hazelcast-reference-manual/src/IAtomicLong.md

 ## IAtomicLong

 Hazelcast `IAtomicLong` is the distributed implementation of `java.util.concurrent.atomic.AtomicLong`.
 It offers most of AtomicLong's operations such as `get`, `set`, `getAndSet`, `compareAndSet` and `incrementAndGet`.
-Since IAtomicLong is a distributed implementation, these operations involve remote calls and hence their performances differ from AtomicLong.
+Since IAtomicLong is a distributed implementation, these operations involve remote calls and thus their performances differ from AtomicLong.

 The following example code creates an instance, increments it by a million, and prints the count.